After-Shock/Cloudbox-wiki/Prerequisites.md

 ## 1. Dedicated Server

 Get an Ubuntu 16.04 server from a hosting company (eg. Hetzner.de).
+This has been tested on an AMD64 / INTEL64 machine.
+ARM is not natively supported.
+See the [[FAQ]].